ihucos/counter.dev/README.md

 ## Technology

 Counter is a small Go server and static assets.
 Everything is saved to Redis.
+A normal SQL database is used for archiving older data.

 ## Performance